What's happened

 How we got here

-The incident occurred on 15 March 2024, when Boyle saw a cyclist littering, activated blue lights, and drove into him, attempting to prevent his escape.
-Boyle left the scene without checking on the cyclist, citing injury concerns.
-The officers involved also failed to report the collision.
-Boyle resigned following the misconduct panel's findings.
+The incident occurred on 15 March 2024 during routine patrol when ex-officer Frederick Boyle saw a cyclist littering.
+Boyle activated blue lights, ran a red light, and collided with the cyclist, attempting to prevent his escape.
+Boyle and two other officers then left the scene without checking on the cyclist's condition or reporting the crash.
+Boyle resigned following the incident, which was deemed gross misconduct, and was placed on the police barred list.
+The officers Tuttle and Thomas also failed to report the collision and received warnings.

 Go deeper